kubernetes/website/content/en/docs/concepts/configuration/scheduler-perf-tuning.md

 ### Tuning percentageOfNodesToScore

-As stated above, `percentageOfNodesToScore` must be a value between 1 and 100 with the default value of 50.
+`percentageOfNodesToScore` must be a value between 1 and 100 with the default value of 50.
 There is also a hardcoded minimum value of 50 nodes which is applied internally.
-It means that the scheduler tries to find at least 50 nodes regardless of the value of `percentageOfNodesToScore`.
+The scheduler tries to find at least 50 nodes regardless of the value of `percentageOfNodesToScore`.
 This means that changing this option to lower values in clusters with several hundred nodes will not have much impact on the number of feasible nodes that the scheduler